| |

 |

+Excellent, I never thought about working back from the front using the ild rod on a bench - sounds perfect.
 I was thinking I might slide a length of tube forwards over the rod before a remove it then I can use that to feed the new throttle cable through upto the pedal - might even leave the tube in place to protect the cable as Ingo suggests above.
 Thanks for the help

-'89 3.2/3.6 coupe |
+__________________ '89 3.2/3.6 coupe | ||

 |